Science at Fulham Primary School

 The Nature Lab

-We have recently made an outside science learning environment in the school playground.
-It contains a variety of areas such as a pond, a hedgehog house, a mini beast hotel where children can get investigate and see in a real life context where animals live!
-We regularly have our science lessons in the nature lab, so children can experience to how science is all around us!
+We have an outside science learning environment in the school playground.
+It contains a variety of areas such as a pond, a hedgehog house, a mini beast hotel where children can get investigate and see in a real life context where animals live.
+Pupils regularly have science lessons in the nature lab, so children can experience different habitats, not often found in inner city London!

 The Growing Area

 At FPS, we are extremely lucky to have a designated growing area in our playground.
 We grow a range of fruit and vegetables such as runner beans, lettuce, peas, potatoes, strawberries and sunflowers, which the children grow themselves throughout the year.
 The children enjoy sampling them and sometimes even sell them!
 Pupils can access this space, not only during science lessons, but through other lessons, playtimes and lunchtimes and clubs.

 Science Curriculum 2015-2016: